TamerFrogs/github-slideshow/_posts/0000-01-02-TamerFrogs.md

 ---
 layout: slide
-title: "Welcome to our 2nd slide!"
+title: "Welcome to our second slide!"
 ---
+Your text

-Use the left arrow to begin!
+Use the left arrow to go back!